shortlisted159/Admin-dashboard-frontend/README.md

 npm run build
 ```
 For the other installments use the default npm install commands, to avoid the version conflicts checkout the json file.
-<br>*Netlify has been used for the deployment of this project.
+<br>* Netlify has been used for the deployment of this project.
+(Just drag drop the the build file)